BACK IN UK CINEMAS FROM 25TH APRIL, 2025

 George Lucas's script suggested to Guinness something of a Samurai Warrior in the way that Kenobi was to be dressed.
 And something of a wise man- a monk-like character, with obvious but fun borrowing from Tolkien's classic fantasy books, not only with Kenobi but in the overall story and characters of Star Wars, a factor which appealed greatly to the actor's potential positive impressions of the film in the run-up to production.

-Sir Alec would be a vital rock to the film's production, inspiring the troops with humour and dedication to the role as best he could, especially early on during the film's highly troubled production in Tunisia, where diverse weather disruptions, equipment breakdowns and personality clashes between George Lucas and cinematographer Gil Taylor were commonplace.
+Keeping in some of his frustrations about production hiccups starting out, Sir Alec would ultimately be a vital 'rock' to Star Wars production, inspiring the troops with humour and dedication to the role as best he could, especially at times where diverse weather disruptions, equipment breakdowns and personality clashes between George Lucas and cinematographer Gil Taylor were commonplace.
 Guinness would assure Anthony Daniels, then starting his film career, that these kind of problems making movies weren't commonplace.
-Indications were that Guinness only lost his cool on one day of location filming apparently, when a series of key problems delayed his work before the cameras.
+Indications were that Guinness only visibly lost his cool on one day of location filming apparently, when a series of key problems delayed his work before the cameras.

 No comments: